 Food is reasonably-priced, so that people do not sacrifice their health for other basic needs, and quality food is readily physically accessible, whether by public transit or walking.
 Increasing access to food also means removing barriers that currently exist for vulnerable groups, such as individuals who are incarcerated, immigrants without current legal status, and people who live in remote and rural areas.

 Food meets people’s needs, both physiologically and culturally.
 Adequate food has the essential nutrients for all developmental stages of life, taking into account age, gender, pre-existing health conditions and more.
-Food must also be from the excessive use of harsh agrochemicals, growth hormones, contaminants, and other substances used in mass food production.
+Food must also be free from the excessive use of harsh agrochemicals, growth hormones, contaminants, and other substances used in mass food production.
 Under food sovereignty, having adequate food means eating food that corresponds to one’s ancestry, faith, and traditions.

 The Right to Food in Washington can be achieved through enacting policies that ensure people’s access to adequate food, such as municipal-level ordinances and resolutions, state-level statutes, public spending bills and initiatives, and even a constitutional amendment.